TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Parameters

-- `Graph::Graph &graph` the graph structure defined in graph.h and already connected with buildGridGraph()
+- `Graph::Graph &graph` the graph structure defined in graph.hpp and already connected with buildGridGraph()
-- `int a` reference int for start
+- `int a` reference int for startnode
-- `int b` reference int for end
+- `int b` reference int for endnode

 ##### Description